Alpharouk/Alpharouk.github.io/_posts/2020-12-09-nlp-project.md

 excerpt: "Natural Language Processing, LSTM, Con1D, PCA, T-SNE, Word Embedding"
 mathjax: "true"
 ---
+This project is about text classification ie: given a text, we would want to predict its class (tech, business, sport, entertainment or politics).

+My github repository for this project is [here](https://github.com/Alpharouk/NLP-Word_Embedding-LSTM-PCA-TSNE)

 ![png](/images/nlp_project_files/text_process_prediction.png)

 We will be using "BBC-news" dataset ( available in Kaggle ) to do following steps: